 Best time to visit

-coral island, ebony forests, pink pigeon, olive white eye, Aldabra giant tortoise, Telfairs skink
+coral island, ebony forests, pink pigeons, olive white eyes, Aldabra giant tortoises, Telfairs skinks

 Best time to visit

-The natural environment of Mauritius has paid a heavy price for the country's rapid development.
-And despite recent economic setbacks, the government seems keener than ever to encourage more tourists to continue plugging the gap left by a declining sugar industry and a waning textile industry.
-However, the expansion of tourist facilities is straining the island's infrastructure and causing problems such as environmental degradation and excessive demand on services such as electricity, water and transport.
+The natural environment of Mauritius has paid a heavy price for the country's rapid development, and the government seems keener than ever to encourage more tourists to plug the gap left by declining sugar and textile industries.
+The expansion of tourist facilities, however, is straining the island's infrastructure and causing environmental degradation and excessive demand on services such as electricity, water and transport.

 One area of particular concern is construction along the coast – almost every beach has been developed, and most of the development is tourist related.
-However, Mauritians are very keen to put environmental concerns first: a proposal for a hotel on Île des Deux Cocos in Blue Bay, for example, met with such fierce resistance that it was abandoned.
+Many Mauritians, however, are very keen to put environmental concerns first – a proposal for a hotel on Île des Deux Cocos in Blue Bay, for example, met with such fierce resistance that it was abandoned.
 Conservationists also fervently (and successfully) combated plans to construct a highway through the old forests in the southeast at Vallée de Ferney, which has now been turned into a conservation hub.
 Many grassroots organisations and NGOs are fighting against pillaging of the island’s natural resources for construction and hotel development, with the Mauritian Wildlife Foundation at the forefront of campaigns.

 The government now requires an environmental-impact assessment for all new building projects, including coastal hotels, marinas and golf courses, and even for activities such as undersea walks.
-Planning regulations for hotel developments on Rodrigues are particularly strict: they must be small, single storey, built in traditional style and stand at least 30m back from the high-tide mark at spring tide and 30m from wetlands on the main island.
+Planning regulations for hotel developments on both Mauritius and Rodrigues require that any developments are 81m from the high-tide mark at spring tide and 30m from wetlands on the main island.
 Since water shortages are a problem on Rodrigues, new hotels must also recycle their water.

 To combat littering and other forms of environmental degradation, the government has established a special environmental police force charged with enforcing legislation and educating the local population.
-To report wrongdoers, there is even a hotline (210 5151), though enforcement of environmental regulations remains a concern.
+To report wrongdoers there is even a hotline (210 5151), though enforcement of environmental regulations remains a concern.

-If anything, the marine environment is suffering even more from overexploitation.
-The coast off Grand Baie is particularly affected by too many divers and boats concentrated in a few specific locations.
-In addition, silting and chemical pollution are resulting in extensive coral damage and falling fish populations.
-Unregulated dolphin-watching off the west coast is also causing concern for its impact upon the population.
+If anything the marine environment is suffering even more from over-exploitation than the land.
+The coast off Grand Baie is particularly affected by the number of divers and boats concentrated in a few specific locations.
+In addition silting and chemical pollution are resulting in extensive coral damage and falling fish populations.
+Unregulated dolphin watching off the west coast is also causing concern for its impact upon dolphin populations.